dzvid/gobarber-api/README.md

    ```

    Edit the file and set the values according to the values previously used during the creation of the containers.

+    For the mailing service you can use [Mailtrap](https://mailtrap.io/) to create a email for development and testing purposes.

+   For the Sentry DSN token its necessary to create an account in [Sentry](https://sentry.io/signup/) and follow the instructions to generate it.

 6. Run sequelize migrations to create the database tables: